ravi-kumar7/documentation/docs/bank-connect/startup-program.md

 ## Frequently Asked Questions
-**How are the FB credits applied?** Credits are applied to your monthly bill as per usage bases, covering up to $500 in total usage upto 3 months.
+**How are the FB credits applied?** Credits are applied to your monthly bill as per usage bases, covering up to $500 in total usage up to 3 months.
 Any additional usage costs are not covered by the program.

 **How do I redeem the FinBox credits?** Eligible startups can apply directly to the FinBox Startup Program.